CrowdStrike/falcon-integration-gateway/docs/aks/README.md

 1. Select `Review + Create`
 1. Select `Create`

-Create a new Log Analytics workspace and assign it to your resource group.
+1. Create a new Log Analytics workspace by selecting `Log Analytics workspaces`.
+You might have to search for it as a resource if it is not in your home menu.
+1. Select `New`
+1. Select the resource group that was previously created and enter a name under `Instance details`
+1. Select `Review + Create`
+1. Select `Create`

+ssign it to your resource group.
 (Home > Log Analytics workspaces > Create)

 In your new workspace, navigate to "Agents management" in the settings section.
 Here you will find your Workspace ID and Primary key.
 Copy both of these values and use them to set up the FIG in the next step.